osgi/osgi.enroute.site/_doc/100-about-osgi.md

 ---
-title: A Quick Introduction to OSGi
+title: OSGi Architecture
-summary: A quick introduction into OSGi
+summary: A short overview of what OSGi is about
 layout: tutorial
-lprev: /book/doc.html
+lprev: 090-modularity
-lnext: 210-overview.html
+lnext: 210-overview
 ---

-## Software Complexity

-The problem that OSGi solves is the key problem of software engineering: How to keep the complexity of large systems under control.
-Every developer knows the dreaded feeling if an unchecked software system becomes a bloating monster.
-OSGi addresses this problem with _modularity_ combined with the magic sauce of _services_.

-Software complexity grows exponentially with the number of _links_ inside the code base.
-(Where a link is a line of code calling a method or using a field.)
-Modularization reduces complexity because it reduces the number of links by enforcing a _private_ and a _public_ world for each module.
-Any line of code can now only refer to its own (private) space and the public world.
-Without modularity, the developers could also link to anywhere in the code base.
-(And they will.)
-Since complexity grows exponential, even a small reduction of links has significant impact on the complexity of large systems.

-The [seminal paper][parnas] from Parnas that first mentioned software modularity was called "On the Criteria To Be Used in Decomposing Systems into Modules".
-The paper's insight was that there was a tremendous difference in flexibility based on _how_ the system was decomposed into modules.
-Some decompositions required major changes for even small new requirements, other decompositions could incorporate new requirements with minimal change.

-An important concept in Parnas' paper is the concept of _change_.
-Large software systems evolve over time at an often surprising rate.
-It is therefore paramount that we're not only minimizing the number of links, but that we also make those links between modules as resilient as possible to change.
-The relevant concept here is _cohesion_.
-Things that are closely related should be close together in the private space of the module.
-Things that are not cohesive should be in separate modules.

-Within a private space private things are unknown to the rest of the world.
-Removing that private thing cannot affect anybody but the local residents.
-For example, removing a private class from a package is invisible to any external module.
-Anything that is not public can be changed at will.
-This clearly implies that by minimizing the public parts we keep our options open for the inevitable changes.

-So far this view of modularity is widely shared in our industry.
-However, this view ignores the _quality_ of the link. not all links are created equal.
-Some links cause a long train of transitive dependencies, other links link are to very volatile constructs.
-These types of links might still make it very hard to evolve a large software system because small new requirements still introduce system wide changes.

-The ideal link allows modules to collaborate but it does not constrain any one of them.
-All participants in the collaboration are free to seek their own implementations and private choices.
-So the holy grail of modularity is to turn you gigantic trees of code links into tiny little toothpicks.
-Meet OSGi.

-## Meet OSGi

-The OSGi technology is a set of specifications that define a dynamic component system for Java.
-These specifications enable a development model where applications are (dynamically) composed of many different (reusable) components.
-The OSGi specifications enable components to hide their implementations from other components while communicating through services, which are objects that are specifically shared between components.
+The OSGi technology is a set of specifications that define a _dynamic component system for Java_.
+These specifications enable a development model where an _application_ is composed of several _components_ which are packaged in _bundles_.
+Components are communicating through _nano-services_.

+An application in this context represents the functionality desired by the organization.
+For example, an expense account reporting application or a payroll application.
+The goal is to make the application code as small as possible because that code is not reusable.
+It is the code that is unique for the application and usually highly coupled to a large set of components.
+That, however, works two ways.
+Since applications are not reusable extra dependencies are very cheap.

+Components are the reusable building blocks, a.k.a. the bricks, the components provide the implementation code.
+Since components should be reusable, they should watch their dependencies because any dependency will be added to any application that uses this component.

+The OSGi specifications enable components to hide their implementations from other components while communicating through nano-services, which are objects that are explicitly shared between components.

+Nano-services are the innovation that OSGi brought to the table.
+Nano services are the reified links between components.
+In a well designed OSGi system, all links between components go through a nano-service.
+Nano services have an API that is defined in a Java _package_.
+The API consists of a classes and/or interfaces that are needed for the collaboration between the provider of the service and the consumer of the service.
+(Provider and consumer does not imply implementer/user of an interface, that is why different words are used.)

 This surprisingly simple model has far reaching effects for almost any aspect of the software development process.

+A Bundle is the OSGi name for a module, it packages the components with their resources.
+Bundles are explicitly in their requirements on the environment and the capabilities they will provide to the environment.
+For example, a Bundle will express what Java packages it needs in what version.

+## Component Systems

 Though components have been on the horizon for a long time, so far they failed to make good on their promises.
 OSGi is the first technology that actually succeeded with a component system that is solving many real problems in software development.
 Adopters of OSGi technology see significantly reduced complexity in almost all aspects of development.
 Code is easier to write and test, reuse is increased, build systems become significantly simpler, deployment is more manageable, bugs are detected early, and the runtime provides an enormous insight into what is running.
-Most important, it works as is testified by the wide adoption and use in popular applications like Eclipse and Spring.
+Most important, it works as is testified by the wide adoption and use in popular applications like Eclipse, Adobe Experience Manager, Liferay, and a myriad of IBM applications.

-We developed the OSGi technology to create a collaborative software environment.
+The OSGi technology was developed to create a collaborative software environment.
 We were not looking for the possibility to run multiple applications in a single VM.
 Application servers do that already (though they were not yet around when we started in 1998).
 No, our problem was harder.
-We wanted an application to emerge from putting together different reusable components that had no a-priori knowledge of each other.
-Even harder, we wanted that application to emerge from dynamically assembling a set of components.
+We wanted an application to _emerge_ from putting together different reusable components that had no a-priori knowledge of each other.
+Even harder, we wanted that application to emerge from _dynamically_ assembling a set of components.

 For example, you have a home server that is capable of managing your lights and appliances.
 A component could allow you to turn on and off the light over a web page.
 Another component could allow you to control the appliances via a mobile text message.
 The goal was to allow these other functions to be added without requiring that the developers had intricate knowledge of each other and let these components be added independently.

+OSGi enRoute shows that these goals are met.

-## Layering
+## OSGi Layering

 The OSGi has a layered model that is depicted in the following figure.